krishpri23/nodejs-basics/lessons.md

 - In terminal, type node and then enter require('crypto').randomBytes(64).toString('hex')
 - crypto is a node core module
 - This creates env variables

+## User Roles & Permissions

+- Authentication is the process of identifying who someone is
+- Authorization is the process of verifying what resources someone has access to
+- JWT token allows access to api endpoints
+- send roles while sending the accessToken.
+On registering, give the role by default as User

+- To test the user roles, user must have roles assigned in the json file and token must be valid. verifyJWT middleware will run first then only go to employees route